-Whilst students are participating in trips and visits, including residential trips, New Chapter Primary School's Safeguarding and Child Protection Policy will apply.
+Whilst students are participating in trips and visits, including residential trips, Heronsgate's Safeguarding and Child Protection Policy will apply.
 Direct contact details of the DSL or a senior member of staff will be available for direct reporting or advice whilst on the trip.

-6. Transfer of files
+7. Transfer of files

-When students transfer to another school or educational setting, any records relating to child protection or welfare issues should be sent to the receiving establishment within 5 days for an in-year transfer, or within the first 5 days of the start of a new term.
+When students transfer to another school or educational setting, any records relating to child protection or welfare issues should be sent to the receiving establishment as soon as possible.
+This applies to school transfers at the end of a phase and at other times throughout the school year.
 This file should be transferred separately from the main student file.
 Files will be transferred electronically between schools using MyConcern where possible.